-4.7.4 Project configuration
+4.8.3 Project configuration

-To add a new component to translate, you need to create a translation project first.
-The project is a sort of shelf, in which real translations are folded.
-All components in the same project share suggestions and the dictionary; also the translations are automatically propagated through all components in a single project (unless disabled in component configuration).
+To add a new component for translation, you need to create a translation project first.
+The project is like a shelf, in which real translations are stacked.
+All components in the same project share suggestions and their dictionary; the translations are also automatically propagated through all components in a single project (unless turned off in the component configuration).

-The project has only a few attributes giving translators information about the project:
+The project has only a few attributes that informs translators of it:

-Project website URL where translators can find more information about the project.
+Project website URL where translators can find more info about the project.

-Mailing list Mailing list where translators can discuss or comment on translations.
+Mailing list Mailing list where translators can discuss or comment translations.

-Translation instructions URL where you have more detailed instructions for translators.
+Translation instructions URL to more site with more detailed instructions for translators.

-Set Translation-Team header Whether Weblate should manage Translation-Team header (this is GNU Gettext only feature right now).
+Set Translation-Team header Whether Weblate should manage the Translation-Team header (this is a GNU Gettext only feature right now).